Chain Reaction (1996 film): Production

+In January 1995, it was reported that 20th Century Fox had secured deals with Keanu Reeves and Andrew Davis to star in and direct respectively the action thriller Dead Drop.
+Reeves was reportedly paid $7 million upfront against at least 5% of first-dollar gross for his role while Davis was reportedly paid $5 million.

 Large portions of the film were shot on location in and around Chicago, Illinois, including the University of Chicago, Argonne National Laboratory, the Museum of Science and Industry, the Field Museum of Natural History, Michigan Avenue, and the James R. Thompson Center (Atrium Mall).
-Additional scenes were shot at Yerkes Observatory in Williams Bay, Wisconsin, on Geneva Lake in southern Wisconsin, interiors of the U.S. Capitol were shot at the Wisconsin State Capitol, in Madison, Wisconsin, at Inland Steel (now known as MITTAL Steel) in East Chicago, Indiana, and at a private residence in Barrington Hills, Illinois.
-Because of the cold Great Lakes winter and filming taking place during record breaking winter weather, unique challenges were present for the cast and crew.
-Morgan Freeman noted that "It was difficult for everyone, particularly for me because I'm tropical," he said.
+Additional scenes were shot at Yerkes Observatory in Williams Bay, Wisconsin, on Geneva Lake in southern Wisconsin, interiors of the U.S. Capitol were shot at the Wisconsin State Capitol, in Madison, Wisconsin, at Inland Steel Company (now known as Cleveland-Cliffs Inc.) in East Chicago, Indiana, and at a private residence in Barrington Hills, Illinois.
+Because of the cold Great Lakes winter and filming taking place during record-breaking winter weather, unique challenges were present for the cast and crew.
+Morgan Freeman noted "It was difficult for everyone, particularly for me because I'm tropical," he said.
 "I don't do cold weather.
 This is Chicago...in the winter.
-I was ill and in bed four days at a crack.
+I was ill and in bed [for] four days at a crack.
 It was really rough."
-Among the extras in the film were then-U.S. Representative (later U.S. Senator) Tammy Baldwin (D-Wis.)

 Reception

 Chain Reaction received negative reviews.
-It holds an 18% rating on Rotten Tomatoes based on 33 reviews.
+The film holds an 18% rating on Rotten Tomatoes based on 33 reviews, with the site's critical consensus stating, "Ironic given the scientific breakthrough at the story's core, Chain Reaction is a man-on-the-run thriller that mostly sticks to [the] generic formula."
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Roger Ebert gave the film two and a half stars out of four, writing: "By movie's end, I'd seen some swell photography and witnessed some thrilling chase scenes, but when it came to understanding the movie, I didn't have a clue."
 Jeff Millar of the Houston Chronicle wrote: "The narrative is very complex, but what's on the screen is little more than generic, non-narrative-specific, guy-being-chased stuff".
 Conversely, Edward Guthmann of the San Francisco Chronicle felt the film was one of the summer's best movies, writing: "[Chain Reaction] has better acting, better writing, more spectacular chase sequences and more genuine drama than all of this summer's blockbusters."

 Chain Reaction and its cast were nominated for one award, with Keanu Reeves being nominated for the Razzie for Worst Actor, which was won by both Tom Arnold and Pauly Shore.

-Chain Reaction grossed just over USD$60.2 million worldwide.
+Chain Reaction debuted in fourth place at the box office behind A Time to Kill, Independence Day and Matilda, collecting a total of $7.5 million during its opening weekend.
+The film grossed just over USD$60.2 million worldwide.